fpcorso/data-blog/content/2023-09-29-aws-glue-csv-to-parquet.md

 A few things you can look into next with AWS Glue are:

 * Explore how the Data Catalog and Crawlers work to automatically detect schemas and tables for all of your data sources in AWS
+* Use a data source other than s3, such as Kinesis, Redshift, or RDS
-* Create a job that joins data from multiple sources
+* Join data from multiple sources
-* Create a job that uses a data connector to work with a non-AWS data source such as Snowflake
+* Use a data connector to work with a non-AWS data source such as Snowflake